 In spite of all this you say, ‘I am innocent; He is not angry with me.’
 But I will pass judgment on you because you say, ‘I have not sinned’~ Jeremiah 2:34-36 NIV

-It really kind of goes without saying (but I will say it anyway) that the world we live in is a flaming-hot-dumpster-fire of a mess right now.
+The world we live in is a flaming-hot-dumpster-fire of a mess right now.

 Church attendance is down, biblical ignorance is up and Christian kids are leaving the faith faster than rats abandoning a sinking ship.
-Thanks to rampant immorality at every level in church leadership Christians have completely lost their moral authority in the culture and (short of a miracle) we will not be getting it back anytime soon.
+Thanks to rampant immorality at every level in church leadership Christians have completely lost their moral authority in the culture and we will not be getting it back anytime soon.
 Those are just the problems inside the church.
 The problems outside the church are bigger, messier and will be even trickier to solve.

 Gender confusion is officially the new normal.
 Being born with a penis or a vagina is no longer something to be considered when we evaluate whether or not an individual is male or female and it is considered anti-science to suggest that there might possibly be fewer than sixty-three genders (Genesis 1:27).
 Mental health professionals and many educators are working overtime to eliminate the notion of masculinity as it is now thought to be toxic.
 Despite that fact gender reassignment surgeries are the latest rage among high school girls.